xin-huang/SeleDiff/README.md

 ### Windows

-In Windows, you can download this repository directly using the green button `Clone or download` at the upright corner.
+In Windows, you can download the latest [release](https://github.com/xin-huang/SeleDiff/releases).
 Please make sure your environment variable `JAVA_HOME` correctly point to you JDK directory.
 After download and uncompression, you can open `cmd` and enter the directory of `SeleDiff` in `cmd`.
 Please use `gradlew.bat` to build and install `SeleDiff`.

     > cd /path/to/SeleDiff
     > gradlew.bat build